NasKar2/freenas-backup-wordpress/README.md

 - JAIL_NAME: The name of the jail, defaults to `wordpress`.
 Can be multiple jails separated by a space.
 Or you can specify jails after the script name separated by a space to overide the setting in backup-config
 - BACKUP_PATH: Backups are stored in this location.
 Default is the subdirectory `backup` under the pool path.
 - APPS_PATH: Location of apps folder.
 Will be set automatically by finding wordpress installs.
 Set only if installs have different root directories.
 See example #6.
-  If you installed wordpress in the root of the pool '/mnt/v1' the script will not be able to automatically detect it.
+  If you installed wordpress in the root of the pool `/mnt/v1` the script will not be able to automatically detect it.
-  Set APPS_PATH="/" which will leave it blank in the script.
+  Set `APPS_PATH="/"` which will leave it blank in the script.
 See example #7
-- FILE_PATH: Location of wordpress files. '/' if pool/apps/wordpress/.
-Or 'files' if pool/apps/wordpress/files/
+- FILE_PATH: Location of wordpress files. '/' if `pool/apps/wordpress/`.
+Or 'files' if `pool/apps/wordpress/files/`
-- DATABASE_NAME: Defaults to wordpress
+- DATABASE_NAME: Defaults to `wordpress`
 - DB_NAME: The name of your WordPress database.
 Defaults to `wordpress`.
 - JAIL_FILES_LOC: Location of wordpress files in the jail.
-Default is /usr/local/www/wordpress
+Default is `/usr/local/www/wordpress`
 - MAX_NUM_BACKUPS: The maximum number of backups to keep.
 If not set will be unlimited.
 If set to 2 only the latest 2 backups will be kept.

 Some examples follow: